How to Handle Your Anger at Your Child

 Of course, all of us get angry at our children, even, sometimes, enraged.
 The challenge is to call on our maturity so that we control the expression of that anger, and therefore minimize its negative impact.

 Anger is scary enough.
 Name calling or other verbal abuse, in which the parent speaks disrespectfully to the child, takes a higher personal toll, since the child is dependent on the parent for his very sense of self.
-And children who suffer physical violence, including spanking, have been proven to exhibit lasting negative effects that reach into every corner of their lives.
+And children who suffer physical violence, including spanking, have been proven to exhibit lasting negative effects that reach into every corner of their adult lives, from lowered IQ to stormier relationships to a higher likelihood of substance abuse.

 How can you handle your own anger?